itom-project/plugins/GenICam/docs/genicam.rst

 * itom setup 4.0.0: This plugin has been compiled using GenICam GenAPI 3.2.0
 * itom setup 4.1.0: This plugin has been compiled using GenICam GenAPI 3.2.0
 * itom setup 4.3.0: This plugin has been compiled using GenICam GenAPI 3.4.1.1
+* itom setup 5.0.0: This plugin has been compiled using GenICam GenAPI 3.5

 Workaround
 ==========